bcornec/nuage-ospdirector-wiki/Home.md

 * nuage-openstack-neutron
 * nuage-openstack-neutronclient
 * nuage-metadata-agent
+* nuage-puppet-modules-1.0

+Also, we need to un-install OVS and Install VRS
-* Uninstall OVS
+* Un-install OVS
-* Install VRS
+* Install VRS (nuage-openvswitch)

-* Nuage-puppet-modules-1.0
-This can be done via [this script](https://github.com/dttocs/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
+The installation of packages and un-installation of OVS can be done via [this script](https://github.com/dttocs/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
 Since the files required to configure plugin.ini are not in the OSP-Director codebase, the changes can be added to the image using the same [script](https://github.com/dttocs/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
 Copy the directory containing the files and the script at [this link](https://github.com/dttocs/nuage-ospdirector/tree/master/image-patching/stopgap-script) and execute the script.

 ## Generic changes to openstack-tripleo-heat-templates